lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.MetricTask.rst

 #. the task has the data it needs, but cannot compute the metric.
    This could be because the data are corrupted, because the selected algorithm fails, or because the metric is ill-defined given the data.

-A ``MetricTask`` must distinguish between these cases so that `~lsst.verify.gen2tasks.MetricsControllerTask` and future calling frameworks can handle them appropriately.
+A ``MetricTask`` must distinguish between these cases so that calling frameworks can handle them appropriately.
 A task for a metric that does not apply to a particular pipeline run (case 2) must return `None` in place of a `~lsst.verify.Measurement`.
 A task that cannot give a valid result (case 3) must raise `~lsst.verify.tasks.MetricComputationError`.